Dandelion

 The root stimulates the liver and bile production.

 The root and leaf can be used interchangeably.
 It can be used as an infusion or tincture for increasing urine output in UTIs and water retention associated with premenstrual syndrome and heart failure.
-The whole plant is bitter, particularly the root, which has general digestive stimulating properties.
+The whole plant is bitter, particularly the root, which has general digestive-stimulating properties.
 The bitter properties stimulate bile production, which is a natural laxative, even for children.

 Cultivation/Harvesting